quicwg/base-drafts/draft-ietf-quic-transport.md

 The time at which an idle timeout takes effect won't be perfectly synchronized on peers.
 Endpoints might allow for the possibility that the remote side might attempt to send packets before the timeout.
-In this case, an endpoint might choose to retain enough information to generate a CONNECTION_CLOSE.
-Endpoints MAY instead rely on sending Public Reset in response to packets that arrive after an idle timeout.
+In this case, an endpoint might choose to retain enough information to generate a packet containing CONNECTION_CLOSE (see {{immediate-close}}).
+Endpoints MAY instead rely on sending Stateless Reset in response to packets that arrive after an idle timeout.

 ### Immediate Close